jrgparkinson/mushy-layer/README.md

-# AMR Mushy Layer
+# AMR SOFTBALL
+A code for simulating flow and solidification in mushy layers

-# Introduction
+## Introduction
 This is code to simulate flow in a reactive porous media, a "mushy layer", within a square box.

 In this readme we first present some instructions on downloading and installing the code, then describe how to recreate the test problems and figures found in the scientific [paper](#) (currently unpublished, email [james.parkinson@physics.ox.ac.uk] for a copy)  written about this method.
 The paper is a good reference for more information on the physics of this model.

 If you have any issues, please contact [james.parkinson@physics.ox.ac.uk].

-# Prerequisites
+## Prerequisites
-## Required
+### Required
 *   [Chombo](https://commons.lbl.gov/display/chombo/Chombo+-+Software+for+Adaptive+Solutions+of+Partial+Differential+Equations) installation ([how to download Chombo](https://anag-repo.lbl.gov/chombo-3.2/access.html)).
 You will need to configure Chombo with HDF5 support in order to write out data files.
 This code requires Chombo version 3.2, patch 6 or above.
 Earlier versions of Chombo do not include the `AMRFASMultigrid` functionality, required for solving nonlinear elliptic equations.

-## Optional
+### Optional
   * git.
 For downloading and updating code.
   * python.
 For setting up the test problems.
   * MATLAB.
 For analysis of the test problems.
   * doxygen.
 For generating documentation.
   * slurm.
 The code for running the test problems will create a set of batch scripts and try to submit these to the slurm queuing system.
 If you do not have slurm installed, you'll need to run the batch scripts manually.
   * [visit](http://www.nersc.gov/users/data-analytics/data-visualization/visit-2/).
 Visualisation software for Chombo AMR files.

-# Accessing the code
+## Accessing the code
 Cloning the repository from GitHub is straightforward:

 ```console